 Victims who are involved in a roundabout crash should always take pictures of the damage and gather as many witnesses as possible before leaving the scene.
 Evidence is key in proving your case if your insurance claim is denied, and the evidence will begin to disappear just minutes after the accident takes place.

-If you were too injured to gather evidence after your accident, you should contact an injury attorney as soon as possible to have him collect evidence on your behalf.
+If you were too injured to gather evidence after your car accident, you should contact an experienced car injury attorney as soon as possible to have him collect evidence on your behalf.
 Our attorneys can help with tracking down witnesses, getting copies of police reports, and examining any traffic camera video that confirms your story.
-Click the contact link on this page to provide us with a quick overview of your case and we will fight for you while you heal.
+Contact us online or call us directly at 816.471.5111 to schedule your free, no-obligation consultation.